seamapi/visionline-integration-example-go/README.md

 ## Step Six: Create the Visionline Credential

+A `multi_phone_sync_credential` will automatically sync with all phones owned by a user identity.

 - `seam acs credentials create`
   - For `acs_user_id` select `Visionline` then `jane@example.com`
   - For `access_method` select `mobile_key`